-The Money Morning Stock VQScore™ – derived from our proprietary valuation system – gives you a distinct advantage when you buy (or sell) a stock.
+The Money Morning Stock VQScore™ - derived from our proprietary valuation system – gives you a distinct advantage before you buy (or sell) a stock.

-That’s because it finds the stocks that are priced to get you the biggest returns.
+That’s because it tracks the 1,000 most profitable companies on the market to find stocks that are priced to get you the biggest returns.

 The Power of the VQScore

 A stock’s VQScore is determined by its position our Value Quadrants.
 Each Value Quadrant represents a different combination of a stock’s value, demand, and growth prospects.

 Stocks in Quadrant 4 – meaning they have a VQScore of 4.0 or higher – give you the best opportunity at the biggest returns.